 \subsection{Interference Graph}

 We use a graph $G=(\mathcal{V},\mathcal{E})$ to represent the interference among APs in the network.
-The node set $\mathcal{V}$ represents the APs, and edge set $\mathcal{E}$ represents the pairwise interference level among APs.
-An example of such of graph is depicted in Figure~\ref{fig:int_graph}.
+The node set $\mathcal{V}$ represents the APs, and the edge set $\mathcal{E}$ represents the pairwise interference among APs.
+An example of such a graph is depicted in Figure~\ref{fig:int_graph}.

 We partition $\mathcal{E}$ into two subsets: {\em direct} interference $\mathcal{E}_D$ and {\em hidden} interference $\mathcal{E}_H$.
 Direct interference occurs when two APs are within each other's carrier sensing range. {An example in Figure~\ref{fig:int_graph} is the AP pair $(4,5)$.} Under the assumption that the carrier sensing range is the same for every AP, the edges in $\mathcal{E}_D$ are {\it undirected}.
-However, as mentioned above, carrier sensing cannot resolve all of the collisions in the network.
+However, as mentioned earlier, carrier sensing cannot resolve all of the collisions in the network.
 Hidden-terminal type interference is represented by the edges in $\Ec_H$.
-Such interference may be asymmetric and so the edges in $\Ec_H$ are {\it directed}. {In Figure~\ref{fig:int_graph} the AP pairs $(1,2)$ and $(3,4)$ cannot detect each other.
+Such interference may be asymmetric and so the edges in $\Ec_H$ are {\it directed}. {In Figure~\ref{fig:int_graph} AP pairs $(1,2)$ and $(3,4)$ cannot detect each other.
 Yet, they can interfere with each other's clients since their carrier sensing ranges intersect.
-The effected clients would (roughly) lie in the intersection of the (roughly circular) carrier sensing ranges of the AP pair.
-Nodes $3$ and $5$ are are an example of an AP pair that does not interfere (either directly or indirectly) since their carrier sensing ranges do not overlap.}
+The affected clients would (roughly) lie in the intersection of the (roughly circular) carrier sensing ranges of the AP pair.
+Nodes $3$ and $5$ is an example of a pair of APs that do not interfere with each other (either directly or indirectly) since their carrier sensing ranges do not overlap.}

-One can further associate a probability or weight with each interference edge.
-This weight reflects the level (severity or persistence) of the interference.
-Our main interest is to identify the presence of interference.
-Once this is accomplished, estimating the severity of interference is straightforward.
-Thus, our emphasis is on determining the presence of edges and not their weights.
-The sparsity of the interference graph is parameterized by $d$, the maximum node degree.
-This parameter is a bound on the number of other nodes that interfere with any particular node.